ThomasPueschel/bdown/content/talk/Chile2020/index.md

 ---
-abstract: On 11th June 2020, I will lead Acción Conciencia's first Ñuble and Biobio (Chile) high school talks with a conversation on human paleontology and the scientific career for high school students "Una breve introducción a la paleontologia humana".
+abstract: On 11th June 2020, I will lead Acción Conciencia's first Ñuble and Biobio (Chile) talks with a conversation on human paleontology and the scientific career for high school students "Una breve introducción a la paleontologia humana".
 The Acción Conciencia are a group of professionals and students passionate about promoting science and research.
 Working for evidence-based policies, gender equality and the democratization of knowledge.
 You can follow their Facebook page  and view the video stream of my talk [here](https://www.facebook.com/accion.conciencia.biobio) [in Spanish].
 address:
   city:
   country: